 - High pay ratios between the highest and lowest paid staff at each university have risen to an average 18.6:1 since a previous report looked into pay ratios in the Higher Education sector and found them to be the highest in the public sector.

-On the 29th of March 2018, we are launching our second Fair Pay Campus Report.
-The report found:
+In March 2018, we launched our second Fair Pay Campus Report which found:

 - Vice Chancellors salaries have increased by £17,107 on average, meaning £31,052,607 is spent on Vice Chancellors Pay each year